 Annual Fire Inspection Report

-Notice is hereby given that the annual inspection of the school buildings of the Menands Union Free School District for fire hazards which might endanger the lives of students, teachers, employees therein, has been completed on Oct.
+Notice is hereby given that the annual inspection of the school buildings of the Menands Union Free School District for fire hazards that might endanger the lives of students, teachers, and employees therein, has been completed on Oct.
 21, 2022.
 The report thereof is available through this link and at the district office of the Menands Union Free School District, 19 Wards Lane, Menands, NY 12204 for inspection by all interested persons.

 Annual Professional Performance Review (APPR) Plans